nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 ### Graduation Criteria

-The new CAPZ API versions will be available and enabled by default as soon as they are functional and stable enough for users to try.
+Any new CAPZ API versions or added API fields would be available and enabled by default as soon as they are functional and stable enough for users to try.
 Requirements for a v2alpha1 to v2beta1 graduation and deprecation of the v1 API are TBD.

 ### Version Skew Strategy